That very night in Max's room a forest grew

 and grew until his ceiling hung with vines

-and the walls became the world all around"
+and the walls became the world all around

 What is “wild,” really?

-It’s untouched.
-Far from home.
-Far from humans.
 Animals beholden to no man.

 But when you visit these “remote” locations, you get your Santa-outing moment.

 Those crystal-clear springs with manatees from documentaries and magazines?
-Lined with homes and pontoons.

 The leopard resting in a tree?
-Surrounded by safari vans.

-Herds of bison crossing the Lamar Valley?
-Peaceful—until you look left and right to see a road jammed with cars.
+Peaceful... until you look left and right to see a road jammed with cars.

 Those endless jungles where gorillas roam?

 They do, in fact, end.
-And abruptly.

-Reverse the roles in Sendak’s story.
-After all, who are the real beasts in this tale?
+After all, maybe we're the beasts in this tale?

 In Max's forest homes were built